Ravi-Teja-Ravella/snorkel/README.md

 python main.py
 ```

 You will find the visualizations and the CSV file once you run the code.
+The visualizations look something like this.